4 Black Friday rookie mistakes for 2021 (and how to avoid them!)

 If it’s your first time running a BFCM campaign, good luck!
 With the right combination of planning, strategy and tools, you should have no problem knocking it out of the park.

-Happy planning, and remember to unleash the full power of your store with Bold’s plug-and-play apps.
+Happy BFCM, and remember to unleash the full power of your store with Bold apps, including Bold Discounts, the number one app for Black Friday.